prathmeshtech/Calculator_CSharp/README.md

 # Calculator_CSharp

 We are Making a C# based simple project of Calculator with some more functionalities added like:
-1. History button to check recent operations -> Done
+a.
+History button to check recent operations -> Done
-2. Brackets implementation using stacks -> You can create PR if you want to contribute
+b.
+Brackets implementation using stacks -> You can create PR if you want to contribute

 1. Project Setup
 2. Basic Skeleton of Calculator